 Since 1990, the number of people living with type 2 diabetes has doubled.
-If the 393 million people living with the disease were a nation, it would be the third most populous on earth with more citizens than the United States of America.
+If all the people living with the disease were a nation, it would be the third most populous on earth with more citizens than the United States.

 The dramatic rise in type

 2 diabetes has been driven by many factors including the simple fact

 that humans are living longer than ever before.
 But other drivers

 can be recognised and addressed, including increasing urbanisation,

 less active lifestyles and poorer diets, all of which can contribute